mathigon/textbooks/content/sequences/content.md

 ## Limits and Convergence

 > section: limits-and-convergence
-> sectionDev: true
+> id: convergence-intro

-{.todo} TODO
+{.todo} COMING SOON

-In some sequences, such as Prime numbers or Perfect numbers, the individual terms are very special and interesting.
-In other sequences we may only be interested in what happens to the terms as we calculate more and more of them (what happens to xn as n gets very large).
-Here are a few examples of what could happen (the numbers, for clarity, are represented by dots):
+    // In some sequences, such as Prime numbers or Perfect numbers, the individual
+    // terms are very special and interesting.
+In other sequences we may only be
+    // interested in what happens to the terms as we calculate more and more of
+    // them (what happens to xn as n gets very large).
+Here are a few examples

-convergence 1	convergence 2	convergence 3
+    // of what could happen (the numbers, for clarity, are represented by dots):

-This sequence gets closer and closer to a particular number.
+    // This sequence gets closer and closer to a particular number.
 We say that it converges.
-This sequence doesn’t converge, since it doesn’t keep getting closer to one single number.
-This sequence keeps on growing.
+    // This sequence doesn’t converge, since it doesn’t keep getting closer to one single number.
+    // This sequence keeps on growing.
 We say that it diverges.
-Convergence means that the terms keep getting closer to a particular number, and divergence means that the terms keep getting bigger, whether towards infinity or negative infinity.
-Remember that the sequence of ratios of consecutive Fibonacci numbers above converged to the golden ratio.

-Unfortunately “getting closer” is not a particularly precise description in mathematics.
-A sequence could for example first get very big and then turn around and converge.
-We don’t really care about what happens at the beginning, only what happens to the most distant terms.
-All of the following sequences converge:

-convergence 4	convergence 5	convergence 6
-convergence diagram
-Here is how mathematicians define the notion of convergence precisely, and this is one of the most important definitions in all of mathematics:

-A sequence with terms x1, x2, x3, … tends to a limit y if we can think of any tiny positive number, let us call it ε (the Greek letter Epsilon), and if eventually all terms of the sequence will be within ε of the limit y.
-This means that there is some (sometimes very big) integer N so that xN, xN+1, xN+2, … are all between y – ε and y + ε.

-Using special mathematical notation, it is possible to express this definition without any words.
-We use ∀ meaning “for all”, ∃ meaning “there exists” and : meaning “such that”:

-∀ ε ∃ N : |xn – y| < ε ∀ n > N
-For all ε there exists a number N such that the distance |xn – y| between xn and y is less than ε for all n > N.

-Sequences and their convergence is studied in an area of mathematics called Analysis.
-We use sequences to define crucial concepts in mathematics such as series, continuity and differentiation.

-Litov's Mean Value Theorem

-Start with two numbers, say 8 and 2.
-Let's generate a sequence where the next number is the mean of the previous two numbers.
-So the next number is half of (8+2), and the sequence continues: 8,2,5 The next number is half of (2+5), and the sequence continues: 8,2,5,3.5 What would happen if you continued this process indefinitely?
-Choose a few pairs of starting numbers and repeat the process.
-Each time, your sequence should get closer and closer to a value which we call the limit.
-Can you find a relationship between your starting numbers and the limit of the sequence they generate?
-Can you explain why this happens?
-Now start with three numbers.
-This time, we can generate a sequence where the next number is the mean of the last three numbers.
-Check you agree that if we start with 4,1,10, the next number is 5, and the number after that is 163.
-What would happen if you continued this process indefinitely?
-Choose some more sets of three starting numbers.
-Can you find a relationship between your starting numbers and the limit of the sequence they generate?
-Can you explain why this happens?

-After a while of playing with the numbers on a spreadsheet I have discovered that the formula to find the "limiting value" for 2 starting numbers is:
-(x+2y)/3
-where x is the first number chosen and y is the second number chosen.
+    // Convergence means that the terms keep getting closer to a particular number,
+    // and divergence means that the terms keep getting bigger, whether towards
+    // infinity or negative infinity.
+Remember that the sequence of ratios of
+    // consecutive Fibonacci numbers above converged to the golden ratio.

+    // Unfortunately “getting closer” is not a particularly precise description
+    // in mathematics.
+A sequence could for example first get very big and then
+    // turn around and converge.
+We don’t really care about what happens at the
+    // beginning, only what happens to the most distant terms.
+All of the
+    // following sequences converge:

+    // Here is how mathematicians define the notion of convergence precisely,
+    // and this is one of the most important definitions in all of mathematics:

+    // A sequence with terms x1, x2, x3, … tends to a limit y if we can think of
+    // any tiny positive number, let us call it ε (the Greek letter Epsilon), and
+    // if eventually all terms of the sequence will be within ε of the limit y.
+    // This means that there is some (sometimes very big) integer N so that xN,
+    // xN+1, xN+2, … are all between y – ε and y + ε.

+    // Using special mathematical notation, it is possible to express this
+    // definition without any words.
+We use ∀ meaning “for all”, ∃ meaning
+    // “there exists” and : meaning “such that”:

+    // ∀ ε ∃ N : |xn – y| < ε ∀ n > N
+    // For all ε there exists a number N such that the distance |xn – y|
+    // between xn and y is less than ε for all n > N.

+    // Sequences and their convergence is studied in an area of mathematics
+    // called Analysis.
+We use sequences to define crucial concepts in mathematics
+    // such as series, continuity and differentiation.

+    // Litov’s Mean Value Theorem

+    // Start with two numbers, say 8 and 2.
+    // Let’s generate a sequence where the next number is the mean of the previous two numbers.
+    // So the next number is half of (8+2), and the sequence continues: 8,2,5
+    // The next number is half of (2+5), and the sequence continues: 8,2,5,3.5
+    // What would happen if you continued this process indefinitely?
+    // Choose a few pairs of starting numbers and repeat the process.
+    // Each time, your sequence should get closer and closer to a value which we call the limit.
+    // Can you find a relationship between your starting numbers and the limit of the sequence they generate?
+    // Can you explain why this happens?
+    // Now start with three numbers.
+    // This time, we can generate a sequence where the next number is the mean of the last three numbers.
+    // Check you agree that if we start with 4,1,10, the next number is 5, and the number after that is 163.
+    // What would happen if you continued this process indefinitely?
+    // Choose some more sets of three starting numbers.
+    // Can you find a relationship between your starting numbers and the limit of the sequence they generate?
+    // Can you explain why this happens?

+    // After a while of playing with the numbers on a spreadsheet I have
+    // discovered that the formula to find the “limiting value” for 2 starting
+    // numbers is: (x+2y)/3
+    // where x is the first number chosen and y is the second number chosen.